robclewley/robclewley.github.io/_posts/2015-03-30-hello-world.md

 math modeling itself.
 That process, admittedly, involves new software that can benefit from some of these concepts ...[^2]

-I will talk less about progress in fancy analytic tools to data, *per se*, unless it overlaps with something relevant to modeling.
+I will talk less about progress in fancy analytic tools for data, *per se*, unless it overlaps with something relevant to modeling or my toolset.
 As you'll hopefully appreciate, there is a worrying lack of attention to the role of information technology for math model development compared to IT for generating and analyzing raw data.
 This blog intends to help